iterorganization/IMAS-Python/docs/source/courses/basic/explore.rst

 Tab completion
 ''''''''''''''

-As with most Python objects, you can use :kbd:`Tab` completion on imas-python objects.
+As with most Python objects, you can use :kbd:`Tab` completion on IMAS-Python objects.

 .. note::
     In the python console, you need to press :kbd:`Tab` twice to show suggestions.